Ammarillo/WaveGenV2/README.md

 ```

 This guarantees that waves complete exact integer cycles across the [0,1] texture space, eliminating seams when tiling.

+> **Note:** Perlin noise distortion is also quantized and periodized for perfect tiling, using integer noise scale and periodic boundary conditions.

 ### 🔍 Normal Map Generation